Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 Who Is Dynamo Maths For?

-The programme targets learners in Key Stage 1 and Key Stage 2 who underperform in mathematics compared to their peers.
-The designers created the tool for children with developmental dyscalculia, a specific learning difficulty affecting arithmetic skills.
-It also supports learners who have gaps in their knowledge due to absence, poor working memory, or general learning difficulties.
+The programme is for learners in Key Stage 1 and Key Stage 2 who are behind their peers in maths.
+The designers made it for children with developmental dyscalculia, a specific learning difficulty that affects arithmetic skills.
+It can also support learners with gaps caused by absence, poor working memory, or general learning difficulties.

 Schools often use the tool for learners with spiky profiles of attainment.
-These children might achieve expected standards in literacy but fall behind in numeracy.
+These children can achieve expected standards in literacy but fall behind in numeracy.
 The tool supports learners with Special Educational Needs and Disabilities (SEND) who require a highly structured, small-step approach to learning.
-This includes learners with Autism Spectrum Disorder (ASD) or ADHD, where the clear interface helps to maintain focus.
+This includes learners with autism or ADHD, but schools should check co-occurring dyslexia, language and working-memory needs rather than assuming a single-label profile (Morsanyi et al., 2018; Moll et al., 2021).

 A teacher identifies a learner in Year 5 who consistently fails weekly mental maths tests as a candidate for the programme.
 While the class moves on to fractions, this learner still relies on counting fingers for simple addition within ten.
 The learner demonstrates high levels of anxiety during maths lessons.
 Working through the Dynamo activities reduces their stress levels through predictable structure and immediate feedback.